 Freedom also means creativity.
 When they’re encouraged to take initiatives, employees will be even more willing to make proposals.
 It’s a question of relevance and, once again, meaning.
 At Sagarmatha, we’ll help you set up interest groups to work on specific topics.

 Links need to be maintained everywhere, at all times.
 Top management, middle management and all employees need to be involved.
-It’s best to create mixed project groups, encourage people to meet up during “off-duty” periods, and plan times for staff to connect with each other, at events but also on an everyday basis (meet-up cafés, warm-ups, charity activities, etc.).
+It’s best to create mixed project groups, encourage people to meet up during “off-duty” periods, and plan times for employees to connect with each other, at events but also on an everyday basis (meet-up cafés, warm-ups, charity activities, etc.).
 So many daily tensions can be solved during these “off” times!

 Sagarmatha’s tailor-made solutions

-To start with, we get to know your company and your staff.
+To start with, we get to know your company and your employees.
 We draw up an inventory, then we try to “get inside the skin” of your employees to understand what they’re feeling and their experience at work.
 The objective?
 To offer you solutions that suit you.
 Once the strengths and weaknesses have been identified, we will help you define a system and put it in place using a personalised methodology.
-We will offer your employees special events, full of fun, such as internal challenges or fun operational experiences, particularly through games.
+We will offer your employees special events, full of fun, such as internal challenges or fun operational experiences, particularly through learning games.